raspberrypilearning/surprise-animation/en/step_4.md

 Have you written a story with a plot twist or a surprise?
 Have you watched a show or read a book with an unpredictable ending?
 You can use the same methods when you create a digital story or animation.
 </p>

-### When will your surprise happen?
+### When will the surprise happen?

 --- task ---
-Select the **object** sprite and add a script to start the surprise.
+Select the **object** sprite.
+Add a script to make the surprise start when you want it to.

 You will need to choose a time delay that works for your project.
-If you have a character that spends a long time being curious, then you will need a longer delay.
+If you have a character that spends a long time being curious, you will need to choose a longer delay.

 [[[scratch3-time-delay]]]

 --- /task ---

-### Now, create your surprise!
+### Now, create the surprise!

 --- task ---

 The object could `play a sound`{:class="block3sound"}, `switch costume`{:class="block3looks"}, `change graphic effects`{:class="block3looks"}, or `change size`{:class="block3looks"}.

-You could add a surprising costume to a sprite and then `switch costume`{:class="block3looks"} to reveal it, such as the **Apple** turning into a **Ghost**.
+You could add a surprising costume to the sprite, then the sprite could `switch costume`{:class="block3looks"} to reveal it.
+For example, you could make the **Apple** turn into a **Ghost**.

 [[[scratch3-add-costumes-to-a-sprite]]]

-You could make a sprite appear to turn into a different sprite — to do this, `hide`{:class="block3looks"} one sprite at the same time as you `show`{:class="block3looks"} another sprite.
+You could make the sprite seem to turn into a different sprite — to do this, `hide`{:class="block3looks"} the **object** sprite at the same time as you `show`{:class="block3looks"} another sprite.

 --- collapse ---